-Join us for the Canadian Institute for Digital Literacies Learning at the University of Ottawa this summer!
+The Canadian Institute for Digital Literacies Learning at the Faculty of Education, University of Ottawa.

 Theme focus areas for the Canadian Institute for Digital Literacies Learning are described below.